ava-labs/spacesvm/README.md

 ```

 #### Become a Fuji Validator
-Once your node is up and running with the SpacesVM, you'll need to become
+Once your node is up and running with the SpacesVM, you'll need to [become a Fuji Validator].
-a Fuji Validator.
-This is the exact same flow as Mainnet except you only need
+This is the exact same flow as Mainnet except you only need to stake
-to stake `1 AVAX` instead of `2000 AVAX`.
+`1 AVAX` instead of `2000 AVAX`.

 Recall, only validators on the Primary Network (in this case Fuji) can become
 validators of subnets.